syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ## Spanned appointments

 Spanned Appointment is an appointment that lasts more than 24 hours.
-It doesn’t block out time slots in the SfScheduler, it will render in `AllDayAppointmentPanel` exclusively.
+It does not block out time slots in the SfScheduler it will render in `AllDayAppointmentPanel` exclusively.

 {%tabs %}
 {% highlight xaml %}